 An energy tariff is a price plan of how you are charged for your gas and electricity usage by your energy supplier.
 There are two main types of energy tariffs, these are variable and fixed rate tariffs.
 We go into more details about each one below.

 A variable rate tariff means the price you pay per unit can go up or down.
 If prices all of a sudden drop, you will benefit from lower energy bills.
 However, you are fully exposed to market increase which can see your energy bill rise.

-This is simply a tariff that covers you for both your gas and electricity.
+A dual fuel tariff is simply an energy tariff that covers you for both your gas and electricity.
 This means your bill is with one supplier on one tariff.
-The alternative to this is having two single fuel tariffs – one for your electricity and one for your gas.
+The alternative to this is having two single fuel tariffs - one for your electricity and one for your gas.

 The "Pay As You Go" of the energy market.
 Usually topped up with a key or a token at a local shop, this is a meter which requires you to put a balance on to the prepayment meter to cover your energy costs.
 Due to the maintenance of these meters, they usually carry a high unit price than "standard credit meters".
 Once the balance expires (as can be viewed digitally on the meter itself), you run the risk of losing power although you do get an emergency button to cover you for a short-period of time of perhaps £5.

 A great option for those working shifts, who have an electric vehicle and who can set their appliances to work at set times.
 That's because these Economy 7 tariffs offer cheap "off peak" unit prices when the grid is quiet through the night meaning huge savings can be made if you can utilise this cheap energy.
 Properties with an immersion heater to heat their hot water system can also benefit from an Economy 7 (E7) meter meaning they can heat their tank during the night for potentially 50% less than it would be during the day giving them cheap hot water.